-Many leaders, managers and professionals have had stellar careers derailed by addiction.
+Many leaders and executives have had stellar careers derailed by addiction.
 What often starts out as fun, or stress relief soon turns into an addiction that ruins careers and lives.

 How do I know if I have an Addiction Problem?